michaelgroni/tr-pll/README.md

-# tr-pll
-## Work in progress
-In this branch, the code is rewritten in C++.

 ## Modifications for the transceiver Kenwood TR-9130
 * new control board with a Raspberry Pi Pico
 * OLED display
 * new PLL with TCXO, step size 10 Hz
 * CTCSS encoder
-* memory channels without backup battery
+* 100 memory channels without backup battery

 ## Circuit diagrams with notes in German
 ### CONTROL UNIT